Skip to content

 The high points of the serrations come into contact with what you’re cutting first.
 These points apply higher pressure to the material than a non-serrated blade.
 The high points are able to puncture the surface.
 It’s why a serrated knife will grab and slice through the skin of a tomato, yet a tomato skin can resist all but the sharpest of non-serrated blades.

 How long can a quality serrated knife go without sharpening?
-When properly used, they rarely require sharpening because of their construction, and they certainly don’t need the regular maintenance that the non-serrated blade of your chef’s knife calls for.
-A serrated knife will perform well for years — especially if you only end up using it as a bread knife.
+When properly used a serrated knife will perform well for years — especially if you only end up using it as a bread knife.

 Sharper Is Better